Sheila Heti

-Sheila Heti (/ˈʃiːlə ˈhɛti:/; born 25 December 1976) is a Canadian writer.
+Sheila Heti (/ˈʃiːlə ˈhɛti:/; born 25 December 1976) is a Canadian writer in English.

 Early life

-Sheila Heti was born on 25 December 1976 in Toronto, Ontario, Canada.
+Sheila Heti was born on 25 December 1976 in Toronto.
 Her parents are Hungarian Jewish immigrants.
-Her brother is the comedian David Heti.
-Her father wanted to name her after Woody Allen but her mother was vociferously opposed.
+Her brother is comedian David Heti.

 Sheila Heti attended St. Clement's School in Toronto.
-She then studied playwriting at the National Theatre School of Canada (leaving the program after one year), then art history and philosophy at the University of Toronto.
 She graduated from North Toronto Collegiate Institute in Toronto.

-Heti has described the Marquis de Sade and Henry Miller as early literary influences.
+She then studied playwriting at the National Theatre School of Canada (leaving the program after one year) and then art history as well as philosophy at the University of Toronto.
+Heti said that Marquis de Sade and Henry Miller are early literary influences of hers.